Eugène Atget: Early years

 Jean-Eugène-Auguste Atget was born 12 February 1857 in Libourne.
 His father, carriage builder Jean-Eugène Atget, died in 1862, and his mother, Clara-Adeline Atget née Hourlier died shortly after; he was an orphan at age seven.
-He was brought up by his maternal grandparents in Bordeaux and after finishing secondary education joined the merchant navy.
+He was brought up by his maternal grandparents in Bordeaux and, after finishing secondary education, joined the merchant navy.

 Moving to Paris

 Atget moved to Paris in 1878.
-He failed the entrance exam for acting class but was admitted when he had a second try.
-Because he was drafted for military service he could attend class only part-time, and he was expelled from drama school.
+He failed the entrance exam for the acting class but was admitted on his second try.
+Because he was drafted for military service, he could attend class only part-time, and he was expelled from drama school.

 Still living in Paris, (Note: 12 Rue des Beaux-Arts) he became an actor with a travelling group, performing in the Paris suburbs and the provinces.
 He met actress Valentine Delafosse Compagnon, who became his companion until her death in 1926.
 He gave up acting because of an infection of his vocal cords in 1887, moved to the provinces and took up painting without success.
-When he was thirty he made his first photographs, of Amiens and Beauvais, which date from 1888.
+When he was thirty, he made his first photographs, of Amiens and Beauvais, which date from 1888.